shashikantRupin/readme/README.md

  #### What do I do? <img src="https://media.giphy.com/media/XGma2iRIHTKkwqRkFl/giphy.gif" width="50"></h3>

-<h4>✔️I aspire to work as a programmer.</h4>
+<h4>✅ I aspire to work as a programmer.</h4>

-<h4>✔️I'm a fast learner looking for interesting career opportunities in Web as a full-stack developer.</h4>
+<h4>✅ I'm a fast learner looking for interesting career opportunities in Web as a full-stack developer.</h4>

-<h4>✔️ Currently looking for opportunities as a MERN Stack developer to help me learn and grow as a web developer.</h4>
+<h4>✅ Currently looking for opportunities as a MERN Stack developer to help me learn and grow as a web developer.</h4>

 <hr>